holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/rl_refs.md

 ### Theory algorithms

-* (\*) [AO06] UCRL
+* (\*) [AO06] Logarithmic online regret bounds for undiscounted reinforcement learning
+	* UCRL
 	* Maintain confidence bounds on rewards and transition probabilities.
-	* Only apply to unichain MDP's (where fixing an action, any other state is reachable - I think this is unrealistic.
-This is unreasonable - NO, WRONG DEFINITION).
-	* Right definition in KS02: the stationary distribution of any policy does not depend on the start state (this is to make things easier, can do without)
+	* Only apply to unichain MDP's: the stationary distribution of any policy does not depend on the start state (this is to make things easier, can do without)
 	* Other work: adversarial reward, index policies (choose action with max return in confidence region)
 * [LH12] PAC bounds for discounted MDPs [paper](https://arxiv.org/pdf/1202.3890.pdf)
 	* UCRL, under assumption of 2 possible next-states for each state/action pair, PAC bound of $\wt O \pa{\fc{|S\times A|}{\ep^2(1-\ga)^3}\ln \prc{\de}}$.